virtualritz/exifmv/README.md

 With default settings `exifmv` uses move/rename only for organizing files.
 The only thing you risk is having files end up somewhere you didn’t intend.

-But – if you specify the `--remove-source` it will delete the original.
+But – if you specify the `--remove-source` it will *remove the original*.
-Before doing so it checks that the file size matches.
-This is not the same as checking the files byte-by-byte but due to almost all image file formats using some kind of compression matching size is a good enough indicator for files being identical.
+> ⚠ **In this case the original is permanently deleted!**

 Alternatively you can use the `--trash-source` which will move source files to the user's trash folder from where they can be restored to their original location on most operating systems.

-**In this case the original is removed!**

-However, you can use [Rm ImProved (`rip`)](https://github.com/nivekuil/rip) by specifying the `--use-rip` flag.
-This requires aforementioned tool to be installed on your machine.
-When `rip` is used, files are moved to your graveyard/recycling bin instead of being permanently deleted right away.
+Before doing any deletion or moving-to-trash `exifmv` checks that the file size matches.
+This is not the same as checking the files byte-by-byte.
+But due to almost all image file formats using some kind of compression matching size is a good enough indicator for files being identical for this application

-All that being said: I have been using this app since about four years without loosing any images.
+All that being said: I have been using this app since about seven years without loosing any images.
 As such I have quite a lot of _empirical_ evidence that it doesn’t destroy data.